denisdbell/url-redirect-engine/README.md

 # Viewing Redirect Logs:

-To view logs for all the redirects, naviagte to http://localhost:3000/redirect_logs.
+To view logs for the redirects performed naviagte to http://localhost:3000/redirect_logs.

 ## And thats it!!!